-July 25, 1893, marks the day of the inauguration of the Corinth Canal, one of the most important infrastructure works of the modern Greek State that changed maritime activity.
+The Corinth Canal, one of the most important infrastructure works of the modern Greek State, was inaugurated on July 25, 1893.
+Many believe that the canal changed maritime activity forever.

 Also known as the Isthmus of Corinth, the canal connects the Ionian and the Aegean making the passage of cargo and passenger ships between the two seas much quicker.